decko/work-somewhere-rq/README.md

 ```

 And now access your instance using the URL that Heroku gave to you.
-You sould see the Telephone API documentation page.
+You should see the Telephone API documentation page.

 ### Docker
 Docker is a great container solution that ease the work with running app and
 all the requirements.
 Consult Docker and docker-compose documentation to get it up and running.

 Telephone have one Dockerfile to build an image for the application and a
-docker-compose.yml to orquestrate all the containers needed to run the application.
+docker-compose.yml to orchestrate all the containers needed to run the application.

 After clone the application, run it with:
 ```bash
 docker-compose up -d
 ```
-and it shoud be available at `http://localhost:5000/`.
+and it should be available at `http://localhost:5000/`.

 ### Bare Metal
 To run it on bare metal you gonna need to configure: